 I asked Misa to identify things she sees on a meadow – she pointed to grass and flowers.
 I suggested to choose a different brush to paint grass, this time using strokes going down – up or visa versa.

-When looking closer at the pictures, Misa pointed on different colours of flowers that grow on the meadow, and I asked if she would like me to have a turn painting them on her meadow.
+When looking closer at the pictures, Misa pointed to the different colors of flowers that grow on the meadow, and I asked if she would like me to have a turn painting them on her meadow.
 She agreed, and I made a few dots with a brush.
 She decided to use a different size brush to paint flowers.
 Misa was happy to follow my example.
 However, it would be fine with me if she didn’t.
 I was only there to set a couple of examples and introduce her to different primary ways to operate her paintbrush.
 After that, it’s entirely up to her if she wanted to experiment with it or not.

 We allowed the paints to dry and put it on display in her room.
 I kept the lesson short and sweet.
 Later, I was delighted to see her using the same paint strokes to paint pictures in her free time.